marcino239/marcino239.github.io/_posts/2014-11-22-Tegra-On-Chromebook.md

 title: Cuda and Acer Chromebook 13
 ---

-Here are bullet points how to get use Tegra K1 on Acer Chromebook 13.
+Here's how to use Tegra K1 on Acer Chromebook 13.
 -----

 Tegra finally arrived to the chromebook world!
 The TK1 chip gives really cool possibilites with 192 Cuda and 4+1 ARM cores.
 This post